Khwalab3ar/u2_lesson_react_mapping_components/README.md

 ## Mapping Data

-Now that we've loaded our data in to `App.js`, we'll use it to return a a list of countries and their capitols.
+Now that we've loaded our data in to `App.js`, we'll use it to return a a list of countries and their capitals.

 Inside of the tags for the `RightSidebar`, let's add in the following: